 David LeGault (2011) was cited as a Notable Essayist in the 2013 edition of Best American Essays (edited by Cheryl Strayed) for his essay “Significant Screams,” originally published by Barrelhouse.

 Colleen Coyne (2011) received a 2011 residency at the Kimmel Harding Nelson Center for the Arts.
 She won the 2011 Academy of American Poets James Wright Prize for Poetry, judged by Garrison Keillor.

 Edward McPherson (2011) is the author of two nonfiction books: Buster Keaton: Tempest in a Flat Hat (Faber & Faber) and The Backwash Squeeze and Other Improbable Feats (HarperCollins).
 He has written articles for the New York Times Magazine, the New York Observer, I.D., Esopus, Salon, and Talk, among others.
 A recipient of a Minnesota Arts Board grant, he is finishing a collection of short stories.
+In 2013, he published a story in Epoch magazine.
 Edward is an Assistant Professor of Creative Writing in Washington University's MFA program.

 Josh Morsell (2011) has been awarded writing residencies at the Anderson Center, Blue Mountain Center, and Mesa Refuge, has been published in Northwoods Anthology and New Settler, and is a former managing editor of dislocate literary journal.